Queensland experienced 8 cyclones between 1 January 2018 and 1 April 2020.

-A cyclone is a large, powerful storm which forms over warm tropical water and has very high winds that rotate around an ‘eye’ or area of low barometric pressure.
+A tropical cyclone is a large, powerful storm which forms over warm tropical water and has very high winds that rotate around an ‘eye’ or area of low barometric pressure.
 Cyclones can persist for many days and travel a considerable distance.
-Their destructive winds, coastal erosion and inundation by storm tides pose significant threats to communities, agricultural enterprises and the environment along the coast.
+Destructive winds, coastal erosion and inundation by storm tides caused by cyclones pose a significant threat to communities, agricultural enterprises and the environment along the coast.

 Cyclone frequency and intensity can vary markedly from year to year and over decades, influenced by several factors especially variations in the El Niño-Southern Oscillation (ENSO) cycle.